Card to Pocket by Ed Marlo

 ReidFerry says...

-Card to pocket wows with live demos, and while some moves might challenge beginners, the tricks shine for their practicality and wow factor.
+Card to pocket (a chosen card vanishes and reappears in the pocket) wows with live demos.
+While some moves might challenge beginners, the tricks shine for their practicality and wow factor.

 SeanDevine says...